Ebsz/TDT4250-Project/README.md

 The general task is to build a DSL usable in Eclipse, using relevant frameworks including Xtext and Sirius, but also EMF Forms.
 It may also be relevant to include transformations.

-You will have some freedom in the details, but here are two more specific suggestions you may consider:

-1. Find a public or easily available data source with some volume of data and interesting level of complexity.
-Model the data using Ecore and implement an transformation facility so you can import, view and process the data using EMF.
-Then create a viewer and editor for the data using (preferably) Sirius or EMF Forms, that can be installed into Eclipse.

-2. Find a kind of artifact, e.g. file format, preferably text-based, that is used within software development.
-Create an alternative textual syntax that is easier to use (read and write) and implement an Xtext-based editor for it, and an M2M or M2T transformation to the existing format.
-Details of your project should be discussed with me, to ensure suitable relevance and scope (since the whole point is getting more experience and learn thing better).
+We had some freedom in the details, but we ended up doing a project for creating viewpoints of football matches played in Premier League:

+1. We wanted to base the project on the public available data source API from https://www.football-data.org/.
+2. The Ecore model should be created in such a way that it is generic, and can be utilized for any kind of football leagues played in a season structure.
+3. Sirius will be used for creating different viewpoints, such as mathces, matchweeks, teams, players, seasons, tables and tree structures.
+4. To raise complexity we want to add players and bookings to the model.
+As well as constraints to ensure that all data in the model is according to relevant rules of the game.

 <!-- GETTING STARTED -->